The Slump Buster

-- Strother Martin then opens the show with a monolog about how he got chosen to host after a run in with a producer while out having dinner.
+Strother Martin then opens the show with a monolog about how he got chosen to host after a run in with a producer while out having dinner.
 At first, this seems like an interesting but boring story that would be written for a host who isn't known for comedy.
-This added to my anticipation for a bad show but then he started to win me over as he starts to reveal the joke that said producer mistook him for Tennessee Williams and how he didn't correct them when asked to host under a case of mistaken identity because he really needed the money.
+This added to my anticipation for a lousy episode, but then he started to win me over as he begins to reveal the joke that said producer mistook him for Tennessee Williams and how he didn't correct them when asked to host under a case of mistaken identity because he really needed the money.

-- The next sketch is the one that makes me consider this the best episode to date because it's the most fun thing that I've seen in a while.
+The next sketch is the one that makes me consider this the best episode to date because it's the most fun thing that I've seen in a while.
 It starts out in an attorney's office.
-Bill and Gilda play husband and wife who are waiting for the reading of Bill's father's will and they are already griping about the deceased late in life money grubbing wife because they are super greedy and fear she will get a large chunk of their money.
+Bill and Gilda play husband and wife who are waiting for the reading of Bill's father's will, and they are already griping about the deceased late in life money-grubbing wife because they are super greedy and fear she will get a large chunk of their money.
 Jane then arrives late due to the fact she was shopping.
 The attorney then announces that the late Mr. Martin opted to videotape himself reading the will before hitting play on the VCR and we see Strother Martin in a hospital bed addressing his future heirs.
-Up until this point, I was fading in and out of paying attention to details but then Garrett enters as an orderly just checking in on his patient only to instantly turn into Strother's first guest as this video will turns into a talk show.
-Meanwhile, the greed family just wants to get to their prize so the keep fast forwarding leading us into different segments.
+Up until this point, I was fading in and out of paying attention to details, but then Garrett enters as an orderly just checking in on his patient only to instantly turn into Strother's first guest as this video will and testament turned into more of a talk show.
+Meanwhile, the greed family just wants to get to their prize, so the keep fast forwarding leading us into different segments.
 We come back one time and he interviewing his nurse, then we get an impromptu news break as his hospital roommate is discovered to be dead which is followed by a music segment with the janitors.
 Not only is the idea of this sketch pretty funny, everyone involved in the hospital side of the sketch seems to be having so much fun that the positive energy feels contagious.
-The sketch end with Strother informing his family that most of his money went into making the video and he wants his remaining funds to go to his newly found/chosen hospital family.
+The sketch ends with Strother informing his family that most of his money went into making the video and he wants his remaining funds to go to his newly found/chosen hospital family.

-- Finally, Strother's closes the show by thanking the crowd and saying his goodnights.
+Finally, Strother closes the show by thanking the crowd and saying his goodnights.